Commonwealth Education Continuum

 The Commonwealth Education Continuum (CEC) exists to strengthen Kentucky’s education pipeline.
 Its work addresses the moral imperative for students to have access and opportunity to earn degrees and credentials that lead to sustainable, competitive-wage careers.

 Established in 2021, the Continuum is co-chaired by Kentucky Lt.
-Governor Jacqueline Coleman, Kentucky Council on Postsecondary Education (CPE) President Dr. Aaron Thompson, and Kentucky Commissioner of Education Dr. Jason Glass.
-It consists of members whose expertise ranges from early childhood to the workforce.
+Governor Jacqueline Coleman, Kentucky Council on Postsecondary Education (CPE) President Dr. Aaron Thompson, and Interim Kentucky Commissioner of Education Robin Kinney It consists of members whose expertise ranges from early childhood to the workforce.

 Stakeholder Input and Data Analysis

 The work of the CEC is grounded in extensive stakeholder input and analysis of Kentucky’s education data.
-In 2021, the Education Strategy Group, in collaboration with the CPE, held a series of interviews and focus groups with representative stakeholders across the state.
+The CEC workgroup members, in collaboration with the Education Strategy Group, conduct interviews and focus groups with representative stakeholders across the state to identify needs and lived experiences.

-In addition to stakeholder input, the CEC consults with an ad hoc data team collaborative including representatives from Kentucky Center for Statistics (KYSTATS), the Kentucky Department of Education (KDE) and the CPE.
+In addition to stakeholder input, the CEC consults with an ad hoc data team collaborative including representatives from Kentucky Center for Statistics (KYSTATS), the Kentucky Department of Education (KDE), the Kentucky Community and Technical College System (KCTCS), and the CPE.
 The data team provides statistics requested by or related to the priorities of the CEC and its workgroups.
-These data provide the CEC and stakeholders with historical context, illustrate Kentucky’s current reality and inform future CEC initiatives, decision-making and policy recommendations.
+These data provide the CEC and stakeholders with historical context, illustrate Kentucky’s current reality, and inform future CEC initiatives, decision-making and policy recommendations.

 Documentation